Systematic analysis of the D-wave charmonium states with the QCD sum rules: Conclusion

 \section{Conclusion}

-In this work, we perform a systematic analysis of the conventional D-wave charmonium states $\psi_1$, $\psi_2$, $\eta_{c2}$ and $\psi_3$ in the framework of the QCD sum rules by carrying out the operator product up to the condensates of dimension-6.
-We observe that the predicted masses favor identifying the $\psi(3770)$, $\psi_2(3823)$ and $\psi_3(3842)$ as the D-wave charmonium states $1{}^3D_1$, $1{}^3D_2$ and $1{}^3D_3$, respectively, as the $\eta_{c2}(1{}^1D_2)$ has not been observed experimentally yet, we make prediction to be confronted to experimental data in the future.
-Meanwhile, we can take the decay constants as elementary input parameters to study the strong decays and radiative decays to make the identifications in a more robust way.
+In this work, we perform a systematic analysis of the conventional D-wave charmonium states $\psi_1$, $\psi_2$, $\eta_{c2}$ and $\psi_3$ in the framework of the QCD sum rules.
+We carry out the operator product up to the condensates of dimension-6, which includes both the gluon condensate $\langle \frac{\alpha_s GG}{\pi} \rangle$ and the three-gluon condensate $\langle g_s^3 GGG \rangle$.
+Notably, despite significant differences between the values of the three-gluon condensate in the two adopted parameter sets I and II adopted, the resulting mass predictions remain remarkably stable and consistent.
+This robustness underscores the reliability of the QCD sum rules and the dominant role of the perturbative contributions.
+We observe that the predicted masses favor identifying the $\psi(3770)$, $\psi_2(3823)$ and $\psi_3(3842)$ as the D-wave charmonium states $1{}^3D_1$, $1{}^3D_2$ and $1{}^3D_3$, respectively.
+Since the $\eta_{c2}(1{}^1D_2)$ has not been observed experimentally yet, we make prediction to be confronted to experimental data in the future.
+Meanwhile,the obtained decay constants can serve as elementary input parameters in subsequent study of the strong decays, leptonic and radiative decays to make the identifications in a more robust way.